FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/disable-unverified-label.md

 Additionally, this feature can be used, without writing code, in the Customization UI:

-[app-screenshot-start url='/auth/my-account/customize-widget/new'; selector = '.disable-unverified-comment-label'; title='Disable The Unverified Label' app-screenshot-end]
+[app-screenshot-start url='/auth/my-account/customize-widget/new'; clickSelectors = ['.disable-unverified-comment-label']; selector = '.disable-unverified-comment-label'; title='Disable The Unverified Label' app-screenshot-end]